yadus1111/yadus1111/README.md

 - 👋 Hi, I’m Yadu Sharma
 - 👀 I’m interested in Data Science/Data Analytics
 - 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to collaborate on project portfolio for data analyst
+- 💞️ I’m looking to collaborate on project portfolio for data Science
 - 📫 you can reach me on linkedin linkedin.com/in/yadu-sharma

 <!---